Five Things To Know About Ghana - UrduPoint

 While the business has created jobs, it has also caused what NGOs say is an environmental and social crisis.

-Ghanaian traders are also seeing their prices drop as the low-quality clothing floods the market.
+Ghanaian traders are also seeing their prices drop as low-quality clothing floods the market.

 - Pioneer photojournalist -